lutsen/template-trumbowyg/README.md

 Lagan Trumbowyg WYSIWYG editor Template
 =======================================

-Admin template to edit string input with the Trumbowyg WYSIWYG editor.
+Admin template that turns a textarea into a WYSIWYG editor field with the [Trumbowyg WYSIWYG editor](https://alex-d.github.io/Trumbowyg/).

 To do
 -----